 - The birth and/or subsequent care of the employee's child.

 - The placement and/or subsequent care of an adopted or foster care child.

-- A "qualifying exigency" that arises out of the fact that the employee's spouse, child or parent is on active duty or has been called to active duty for the National Guard or Reserve in support of a contingency operation.
+- A "qualifying exigency" from the employee's spouse, child or parent being on active duty or has been called to active duty for the National Guard or Reserve in support of a contingency operation.

 Unfortunately, no. FMLA only allows employees to take leave to care for their own parents, not their in-laws.
 Your wife must be the one to take the leave.

-FMLA creates four options for employers when calculating the 12-month period they will use.
+FMLA creates four options for employers when calculating the 12-month period they'll use.
 Employers can select: